itsprdp/gcloud_storage/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To run specs locally you need to setup a service account on google cloud project and add the service json file to the root directory as `test-bucket-service.json` and create `config.yml` from `config.yml.example` and fill in the appropriate values.

 ## Contributing